armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-1-0-0.md

 The following list describes the supported key-value pairs:

-* `agentId`: Identifier of the Agent instance logging the message.
+* `agentId`: Identifier of the Armory Agent instance logging the message.
 * `account`: Account name related to the message.
 * `kind`: Kubernetes kind name.
 * `group`: Kubernetes API group name.